aniketdhole07/MediBox/README.md

 # MediBox
+## For RaspBerry Pi Code and CAD Files GO TO https://github.com/aniketdhole07/MediBox-RaspberryPi
 ## Inspiration
 Forgetting to take a medication is a common problem in older people and is especially likely when an older patient takes several drugs simultaneously.
 Around 40% of Patients forget to take medicines and most of them have difficulty to differentiate between multiple medications.